-CALL THE LAWYERS OTHER LAWYERS CALL™
+CALL THE TRUSTED LAWYERS OTHER LAWYERS CALL™

-- Refer to an appropriate medical specialist
+- Were you referred to an appropriate medical specialist?

-- Order necessary lab tests
+- Were the necessary lab tests ordered and conducted?

-- Monitor changes in patient’s condition
+- Were changes in your condition monitored properly?

 FREE Case Evaluations • Flexible Office Hours • Multiple Office Locations Serving All of Ohio • Mobile Office